Kalaith/isitdoneyet/README.md

 ## 🐛 Troubleshooting

-### Frontend Won't Start
-- Ensure you have Node.js, Python, or PHP installed
-- Check if port 3000 is already in use
+If you encounter issues with the application:
-- Try running the manual commands
+- Check the browser console for errors

-### Can't Connect to Backend
-- Verify backend is running on port 3001
+- Verify your internet connection
-- Check CORS configuration
+- Try clearing browser cache and cookies
-- Ensure database is initialized
+- Ensure webhatchery.au is accessible
+- Report persistent issues via the project repository

 ### Data Not Persisting
-- Confirm backend API is accessible
+- Data is automatically saved to the live database
 - Check browser console for API errors
-- Verify database connection in backend
+- Verify the backend API is responding correctly

 ## 📄 License